pieroproietti/penguins-blog/source/book/english.md

 We can divide the necessary packages into three parts:
 * packages needed to run eggs: isolinux, syslinux, rsync, squashfs-tools, xorriso, xterm, whois, live-boot, live-boot-initramfs-tools;
-* packages needed to run the squid installer: squid, qml-module-qtquick2, qml-module-qtquick-controls
+* packages needed to run the calamares installer: calamares, qml-module-qtquick2, qml-module-qtquick-controls
 * location packages (debian and devuan only).
 Currently we have two variables in the eggs.cfg file that define the language; locale and locales.
 These variables, with the necessary "ripening" time, will become user editable.
 At the moment it is recommended not to touch them, and they include locales for Italian, English, Spanish, Portuguese, French and German.
 The following packages will also be installed: task-italian, task-english, task-spanish, task-brazilian-portuguese, task-french, task-german and task-live-localisation.

 In addition to this, the /etc/penguins-eggs.d directory, all necessary configuration files and links are created.